GriffinPlus/docker-base/README.md

 ##### Helper Functions

 The *Griffin+ Container Startup System* is shipped with some helper functions that ease writing the plugins by providing common functionality.
-The helper functions are implemented in the `cc_helpers` module.
+The helper functions are implemented in the `gp_helpers` module.
 The following functions are provided:
 - accessing environment variables
   - `get_env_setting_bool(var_name, default_value = None)`
   - `get_env_setting_integer(var_name, default_value = None, min = None, max = None)`